Bhutan Cultural Tour

 Afterwards, walk down a hillside trail to visit RinpungDzong, which has a long and fascinating history.
 Built in 1646 by ShabdrungNgawangNamgyal, the first spiritual and temporal ruler of Bhutan, the Dzong houses the monastic body of Paro, the office of the Dzongda (district administrative head) and Thrimpon (judge) of Paro district.
 The approach to the Dzong is through a traditional covered bridge called NemiZam.
 A walk through the bridge, over a stone inlaid path, offers a good view of the architectural wonder of the Dzong as well as life around it.
 It is also the venue of ParoTshechu, held once a year in the spring.
 Overnight at the hotel in Paro.
 (Altitude 2200m)

 On the drive towards Paro town en route visiting KyichuLhakhang, one of the oldest monasteries of the Kingdom reflecting introduction of Buddhism in Bhutan.
-Overnight at the hotel in Paro.
+Dinner and Overnight at the hotel in Paro.

 After early breakfast at the hotel, drive to the airport for flight to your onward destination.
 Our representative will help you with exit formalities and then bid you farewell.